 November: Consumer Rights

 Each month, teams with the highest score win a $100 cash prize.
 Prizes are awarded to the top-scoring Varsity, JV, FBLA, FCCLA, and 4-H teams.
-(Teams may win one cash prize per program year.)
+(Schools or organizations may win one cash prize per program year.)